UNESCO Recommendation on Open Science (2021)

 1. Open Scientific Knowledge

-- Open research data aligned with FAIR principles and data sharing mandates.
+• Research data is shared openly, aligned with FAIR principles and data sharing mandates.

-- Open educational resources, open source software, and open hardware for scientific instruments.
+• Open educational resources, open source software, and open hardware for scientific instruments are promoted.

 2. Open Science Infrastructures

-- Non-commercial, publicly owned infrastructure with long-term sustainability.
+• Non-commercial, publicly owned infrastructure with long-term sustainability is required.

-- Interoperability and data standards for open repositories.
+• Interoperability and data standards for open repositories are developed and maintained.

 3. Open Engagement with Society

-- Citizen science, participatory research, and science communication.
+• Citizen science, participatory research, and science communication are supported as integral to open science practice.

-- Open science education for researchers and the broader public.
+• Open science education for researchers and the broader public is provided.

 4. Open Dialogue with Other Knowledge Systems